JFrog CLI Control Manager

 export jfcm_DEBUG=1

-# Will show which version is being executed
+# Shows which version is being executed

 jf --version